oils-for-unix/oils/doc/ysh-tour.md

 - `qtt` for [QTT](qtt.html) (analogous to JSON)
   - selection, projection, sorting
 - `describe` for testing
-- `argparse` to parse flags
+- `parseArgs()` to parse flags

 <!--

+- To document: Method calls
-- Capers: stateless coprocesses
+- To implement: Capers: stateless coprocesses
-- Functions
-  - Unifying with procs and builtin sub
-  - Defining in YSH and JavaScript
 -->

 ## Appendix: Example of an YSH Module